-Attach the broach handle to the broach and remove the broach from the femoral canal.
-Use the canal sounds to determine the distal canal diameter.
-The proximal flange of the cement restrictor should always be larger than the distal canal diameter (Table 1).
-Accurate cement restrictor depth placement is then determined by placing the Spectron EF stem (with attached distal centralizer) next to the inserter tool and adding 20 mm to the length (Table 2).
+Attach the broach handle to the broach and remove the broach.

+The proximal flange of the cement restrictor should always be larger than the distal canal diameter.
+Accurate cement restrictor depth placement is then determined by placing the Long Straight or Neck Replacement stem next to the inserter tool and adding 20 mm to the length (See table).

 Remove the vent-occluding membrane by inserting the vent opening tool into the distal end of the restrictor and pushing the pin through the vent hole.
 Remove and discard the plastic debris.
 Thread the cement restrictor onto the inserter using a clockwise motion.
 Insert the device to the level of the medullary canal that has been predetermined.
 Once this level is reached, disengage the restrictor from the inserter using a counterclockwise twisting motion.
 Remove the inserter from the medullary canal.
-If it is necessary to remove the restrictor prior to cement insertion, it can be reattached to the inserter rod and pulled out of the canal.
+If it is necessary to remove the restrictor prior to cement insertion, it can be re-attached to the inserter rod and pulled out of the canal.
 The surgeon may adjust the restrictor as many times as required.